-A tax extension means that you have longer to submit your return, not pay your taxes.
+A tax extension means that you have longer to submit your return, but you must pay any taxes you owe by the official IRS deadline.

 How do I know if I need to file an extension?